wombleton/gitlaw-nz/acts/E/Earthquake Commission Act 1993.md

     *   (c) intentionally destroys or mutilates or renders illegible any entry in any record, book, or account required to be kept under or for the purposes of this Act or any regulations in force under this Act, or wilfully makes a false or fraudulent entry in or omission from any such record, book, or account.

-    (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,000 and, if the offence is a continuing one, to a further fine not exceeding $100 for every day or part of a day during which the offence has continued who---
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 and, if the offence is a continuing one, to a further fine not exceeding $100 for every day or part of a day during which the offence has continued who---

     *   (a) resists, obstructs, deceives, or attempts to deceive, any person who is exercising or attempting to exercise any power or function under [section 32][41] or [section 34][43]; or